 Believe me, I want things to work out.
 But I just explained how short staffed we are.
 You and I both just lived through this pandemic.
 Maybe you could be more patient when things do not go exactly according to plan?
 My boss agrees that we should not open for indoor dining until we are all fully vaccinated.
 Somehow some customers are upset about that—“why can’t I eat inside?
 You know it’s allowed.”
 Yes, I know it is allowed, but I also know that COVID-19 rates are up and because Governor Cuomo opened indoor dining before restaurant workers were even eligible for vaccination, we are still not vaccinated.
 Can you please exercise a touch of perspective?
 We are not just food making and serving robots, we also have families who want us alive.

 I do not hate people.
 I do not hate customers.
 It is fine.
 It is going to happen.
 Restaurant workers have always navigated between what the boss wants us to do, what the customers demand of us, and the reality that we are flawed, human workers trying our very best under high stress.
 Our job requires us to do hard physical labor for long hours while maintaining a calm, unflinching exterior.
 We are asked to hide our fears and annoyances even when we find ourselves tasked with bringing a little normalcy to other people’s lives during a pandemic.
 This was also true before the pandemic, but COVID-19 has made it more visible.

 They ask me to come back to work.
 Nothing about this situation makes rational sense.
 But the market compels it.

-A version of this article first appeared in the Summer 2021 print issue of Democratic Left.
+A version of this article was originally published in Democratic Left.

 We want to hear what you think.
 Contact us at email@example.com.